 President’s Award – Derrick Bell, North Carolina Department of Agriculture & Consumer Services

 Derrick Bell has been a TPSA member for more than 12 years.
-Bell’s commitment and dedication to the Alliance have been and continues to be significant through multiple and various roles.
+Derrick’s commitment and dedication to the Alliance have been and continues to be significant through multiple and various roles.
 He continues to work with the conference chair as he has done for several years in developing disposal and recycling track agenda topics, presenting and participating in panel discussions, recruiting speakers and acting as session moderator on numerous occasions.
-Bell brings timely and valuable topics to the table.
+Derrick brings timely and valuable topics to the table.

 He has served on the Board of Directors as the Government representative in 2010 and as the membership committee chair from 2010-2017.
 He’s worked to retain and recruit members.
-Bell’s commitment to TPSA is strong.
+Derrick’s commitment to TPSA is strong.

 As manager of the North Carolina Department of Agriculture & Consumer Service’s Pesticide Disposal Assistance Program, Derrick and his team have brought outstanding service and record-breaking pesticide collections for 2014, 2016 and for 2017 more than 200,000 pounds were collected.
 Since its inception in 1980, the first of its kind in the U.S., nearly 4 million pounds of pesticides have been collected and properly disposed of at no cost to NC citizens.
-Derrick has excellent working relationships with NC Cooperative Extension, Solid Waste Services, disposal contactors and the ag community.
+Derrick has excellent working relationships with NC Cooperative Extension, Solid Waste Services, disposal contractors and the ag community.
 The NCDA&CS Pesticide Disposal Assistance Program received the TPSA award for Program Excellence in 2015.

 TPSA President Wendy Sue Wheeler concluded, “Derrick’s can-do philosophy, integrity and natural, quiet leadership style are a shining example for others to follow.”